-Aside from the ATM locations previously designated, there are no differences in the products, services, or fees offered by our branches, except for depository branches only, those providing only drive-through services, and our Loan Production office.
+Aside from the ATM locations previously designated, there are no differences in the products, services, or fees offered by our branches, except for depository branches only, and those providing only drive-through services.

 The Citizens Bank offers a wide array of deposit and loan products, along with other financial products and services, including those outlined below.
 Please see any of our Loan Officers or Branch Staff concerning specific loan and deposit product features, including any fees we may charge.